 - Flu-like symptoms

 The reason these symptoms happen is that opioids were occupying your brain receptors for a long time, and they don’t know what to do when they’re vacant.
 Suboxone helps by occupying those opioid receptors to make your brain believe that you’re still using opioids.
 Because of this, you begin to feel much better while your symptoms of withdrawal are minimized.
-Suboxone clinics can help prescribe suboxone on a long-term basis, but you should also know the potential risks of long-term suboxone use.
+Suboxone new start clinics can help prescribe suboxone on a long-term basis, but you should also know the potential risks of long-term suboxone use.

 There are many people who struggle with chronic relapse as well as a severe form of addiction, and sometimes long-term suboxone maintenance is the best option.
 By receiving a long-term prescription for suboxone, it can help you stay away from the dangerous opioids you were abusing.
 Before you decide to do long-term suboxone maintenance, it’s important to know that you can become dependent on suboxone as well.
 Suboxone is a partial opioid, so over time, you’ll begin needing this medication in order to feel well, and if you decide you want to stop taking it or can’t get more, you will experience the symptoms of withdrawal again.